 Read more: Smart Park Koro, Botswana

-In collaboration with Colombia-University, Smart Parks is working on the development of an advanced cat collar
+Smart Parks is currently working on the development and deployment of advanced WisentEdge trackers.

 Collaborations with Desert Lion Conservation Trust, Cheetah Conservation Fund and N/a’an ku sê Wildlife Sanctuary

 The Smart Parks network in Zuid-Kennemerland is the result of a collaboration between PWN, Utrecht University and Smart Parks.

 Partnership with Cisco, FLIR Systems, World Wildlife Fund, Game Rangers International and the Zambian Department of National Parks and Wildlife.

 Partnership with African Parks to set up a Smart Parks solution in Liwonde National Park, Malawi.

 Partnership with Frankfurt Zoological Society to set up a Smart Parks solution in Serengeti National Park, Tanzania.